 The Raccoons was a cartoon set in The Evergreen Forest following the lives of raccoons Bert and his friends, married couple Ralph and Melissa.
 Bert’s best pal was Cedric, a nerdy pink aardvark whose father was the money-grubbing, tree-cutting Cyril Sneer who had a trio of henchmen pigs always causing trouble in the forest.

-It took me way too long to realise that brilliant the County of Simcoe waste collection ads were a spoof on The Raccoons.
+It took me way too long to realize that brilliant the County of Simcoe waste collection ads were a spoof on The Raccoons.
 It was the narration at the beginning the ads that, one day, finally made it click!
 The calm and smooth narration on the cartoon was done by Geoffrey Winter.
 I can’t find anything about him except for his The Raccoons credits.

 I really liked The Raccoons.
 How about you?
 The show ran from 1985 to 1992 on CBC and must have had reruns because I was too little/ didn’t live in the country during its original run to remember it.
 (I was born in 1984 and lived in Jamaica from 1990 – 1992.)
 The Raccoons was also very popular in France and the UK.